You are viewing the New York/Venezuela Chapter

 Venezuelan art in diaspora

-A visual and critical timeline of Venezuelan contemporary art in migration contexts — from the 1990s to the present.
+A visual and critical timeline of Venezuelan contemporary art in contexts of migration — from the 1990s to the present — is planned as a reference tool for researchers and educators.

 Bibliography